jhenac/RAV/README.md

 ![image](https://user-images.githubusercontent.com/98466796/215246137-b7858c87-0fda-4557-88b7-279e1656574d.png)

 My next problem was to change the static data into dynamic values to be stored in a database.
 I had no prior experience with database management so I watched and read up on sql, installed sql server, installed xampp, made the necessary imports to my flask app using sqlalchemy.
 Everything was going smoothly until I tried to create tables from the app and encountered ERROR 1045.
 I spent an ungodly amount of time trying to get rid of the error.
-After what feels like hours of deepdiving into stackoverflow alternating keywords between flask, flask shell, sql and sql alchemy, I got rid of the error and was able to create the table columns as can be seen below:
+After what feels like hours of deepdiving into stackoverflow alternating keywords between flask, flask shell, sql and sql alchemy keywords, I got rid of the error and was able to create the table columns as can be seen below:

 ![image](https://user-images.githubusercontent.com/98466796/215243235-5afa934e-6c73-4e40-bb31-9b2909ba4b94.png)